On Ramsey properties of classes with forbidden trees: Basic definitions

 Let $A$, $B$ be \sigst s.
 A \emph{homomorphism} of~$A$ to~$B$ is a mapping $f:\dom A\to\dom B$ such that for any $R\in\sigma$ and any $\bar x\in R^A$ we have $f(\bar x)\in R^B$.
 We write $f:A\hto B$ to indicate that $f$~is a homomorphism.

 The interest of this paper lies in classes of finite \sigst s that can be defined by forbidding the existence of a homomorphism from a given set of structures.
 More explicitly, for a set~$\F$ of \sigst s let $\Forbh(\F)$ be the class of all finite \sigst s~$A$ such that whenever $F\in\F$, there exists no homomorphism of~$F$ to~$A$.
-We also say that \emph{$A$~is $\F$-free}.
+In this case we say that \emph{$A$~is $\F$-free}.

-In general, such classes are not Ramsey classes.
-A Ramsey class of structures always has the \emph{amalgamation property} (see~\cite{Nes:RamseyHom}) but these classes will usually not have it.
-Following Hubička--Nešetřil~\cite{HubNes:Homomorphism,HubNes:Universal-structures}, however, there is a \emph{canonical way} to add new relations to the signature~$\sigma$ in order to obtain the amalgamation property.
-Thus it is natural to ask whether this \emph{expanded class}, enhanced with a linear ordering, is a Ramsey class.